 - Place water, coconut flakes, and spices into a Vitamex or other blender.
 Pulverize in your Vitamex on your highest setting for about 1 minute (or 2-5 minutes if using a regular blender).

 - Strain mixture, squeezing out the finest last drops from the coconut slurry.

 - Pour liquid back into blender.
 Add soy lecithin and coconut oil.
 Blend until you see all of the lecithin completely mixed in (30 seconds - 1 minute).

 - Strain again if you would like a smoother textured creamer, or leave as is.
 Pour remaining mixture into 8 oz. glass jar or bottle and refrigerate.
-Enjoy!
+Enjoy with tea or coffee!